 - Note that salt is added twice.
 Once for chicken and again for rice.

 - You shall use any gravy powder that doesn’t have pulses/dal/paruppu in it.
-Or just add 1/2tbsp dhaniya powder + 1/2 tbsp plain chilli powder+ 1 pinch turmeric powder + 1 generous pinch of pepper powder.
+Or just add 1/2tbsp dhaniya powder + 1/2 tbsp to 1 tbsp plain chilli powder+ 1 pinch turmeric powder + 1 generous pinch of pepper powder.

 - Unlike broiler chicken, country-side chicken is harder and so needed such long cooking.